LumenPrima/CycloGraphStudio/README.md

 1. Ensure that you have the correct versions of Python and Node.js installed.
 2. Make sure all dependencies are correctly installed for both backend and frontend.
-3. Check that the virtual environment is activated when running the backend.
+3. Check that you're in the correct directory when running commands.

 For more detailed error messages, you can run the backend and frontend servers separately:

-- Backend: `python cyclograph_studio/backend/app/main.py`
+- Backend: `python backend/app/main.py`
-- Frontend: `cd cyclograph_studio/frontend && npm start`
+- Frontend: `cd frontend && npm start`

 If problems persist, please refer to the error messages and consult the project documentation or seek assistance from the development team.

+## Known Issues

+- The shapes are not yet generating correctly.
+This is a known issue that is currently being worked on.

+## Next Steps

+- Implement correct shape generation
+- Add more customization options for cyclic graphs
+- Improve error handling and user feedback
+- Implement comprehensive testing suite